mensbrugghe/Env11_Public/README.md

 ##  Post-simulation

-The results from the simulations are contained in a GDX container.
+Results from the simulations are contained in separate GDX containers.
 Users can extract the data from the containers, but this is often tedious, particularly since most of the variables are normalized.
-The "runTab.gms" file provides a workflow for the 'makCSV/makTab' GAMS programs that will extract requested data, perform additional aggregations (e.g., across regions, commodities, factors, etc.) and save the extracted data into CSV files.
+The "runTab.gms" file provides a workflow for the 'makCSV/makTab' GAMS programs that will extract requested data, perform additional aggregations (e.g., across regions, commodities, factors, etc.) and save the extracted data into CSV files---for one or more simulations.
 In addition, the CSV files are automatically loaded into Excel files as Pivot tables.
 Users are free to modify the Excel files, including adding worksheets and additional Pivot tables and charts.
 Subsequent use of "runTab.gms" will